Explainers

 VAT being assigned rather than devolved means the Scottish Government will not have any direct policy control over VAT.
 VAT will continue to be collected by HMRC at a UK level, and the amount of tax assigned to Scotland will be estimated using a model developed by HMRC, HM Treasury, and the Scottish Government.

-The Commission produces an illustrative forecast of the VAT assigned to Scotland from the last available outturn year (from the assignment outturn model) up to the present year, and for five years into the future.
-More details on our approach to forecasting assigned VAT can be found in our Value Added Tax (VAT) Approach to Forecasting – September 2018.
+The SFC produces an illustrative forecast of the VAT assigned to Scotland from the last available outturn year (from the assignment outturn model) up to the present year, and for five years into the future.